StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 # Iceberg catalog

-This topic describes how to create an Iceberg catalog, and how to configure your StarRock cluster for querying data from Apache Iceberg.
+This topic describes how to create an Iceberg catalog, and how to configure your StarRocks cluster for querying data from Apache Iceberg.

 An Iceberg catalog is an external catalog, which enables you to query data from Iceberg without loading data into StarRocks or creating external tables.
 StarRocks interacts with the following two components of Iceberg when you query Iceberg data: